2019 PVFA Cup

 The 2019 Port Vila FA Cup or the 2019 PVFA Cup for short, is the national cup in the country of Vanuatu, held for association football clubs competing in the Port Vila Football League (from 3 division).
-It is ran and overseen by the Port Vila Football Association.
+It is run and overseen by the Port Vila Football Association.

 It's originally a tournament held as a pre-season competition for the 8 teams that play in the Digicel Premier League.
 This season we had three cups, one for each division of Port Vila FA.